soyket/cf7-widget-elementor/readme.txt

 Update the plugin either via wp dashboard or via FTP.
 After update make sure you clear your browser cache.

 == Changelog ==
+= 2.1 =
+* Tweak: Updated to new wp version support
+* Tweak: Change of notification.
 = 2.0 =
 * New: Added many style option in Style tab
 = 1.1.9 =